 Switzerland's footprint is more than four times larger than its biocapacity

 It currently measures 5 global hectares (gha) per capita.
-Our country's biocapacity, however, is a mere 1.2 gha per capita (data for 2008).
+Our country's biocapacity, however, is a mere 1.2 gha per capita.

 Our energy consumption largely determines our ecological footprint

 Carbon emissions account for 65% of the ecological footprint, making it the most significant factor overall.
-It has also grown substantially more than any other factor of the ecological footprint.
-Another major factor is our use of arable land, forests and pastures, which accounts for 32% of the total ecological footprint.
+It has also grown substantially more than any other factor of the ecological footprint in the last decades.
+Another major factor is our use of arable land, forests and natual meadows, which accounts for 30% of the total ecological footprint.

 We are living at the cost of other world regions and future generations

-Our country’s ecological footprint has been exceeding its biocapacity for several decades.
-This disparity is only possible through the import of natural resources.
+The imbalance between our country’s ecological footprint and its biocapacity has been existing for several decades and continues to grow.
+This lifestyle is only possible through the import of natural resources and the depletion of global goods (such as the atmosphere).
 However, this lifestyle is not sustainable, because Switzerland consumes almost three times the amount of natural resources that are available per capita worldwide (1.8 gha).

 We are consuming the Earth’s natural resources faster than the Earth’s regenerative capacity

-The world’s per capita ecological footprint is 0.9 gha higher than the world’s average per capita biocapacity.
+In 2009, the world’s per capita ecological footprint is 0.8 gha higher than the world’s average per capita biocapacity.
 Switzerland’s ecological footprint is on average that of most western European countries.
-The United States and some European countries consume more than four times the world’s available per capita biocapacity.
-In contrast, the consumption of many countries in South-east Asia and Africa is much less than the world’s average ecological footprint (see map below).
+The United States, some Gulf countries and some European countries have consumed more than four times the world’s available per capita biocapacity in 2008.
+In contrast, the consumption of many countries in South-east Asia, the Indian subcontinent and Africa is much less than the world’s average ecological footprint (see map below).

 The ecological footprint is a kind of “resource accounting”